jreisinger/docs/data/notes/prog/git.md

 git checkout SHA1_HASH
 ```

-... if you now edit and commit, you will be in an alternate reality (called a branch)
+... if you now edit and commit, you will be in an alternate reality (called a branch).

+`git-checkout` doesn't make any changes to the history.

 # Branching and merging